 Now it’s time to start chlorination.
 You should pour liquid chlorine slowly around the edges of the pool, and make sure to cover all areas to evenly sanitize the pool water.

-We recommend chlorinating the pool while the filter is running to bring the chlorine level to a safe range (below 5 ppm).
+I recommend chlorinating the pool while the filter is running to ensure the chlorine is thoroughly mixed throughout the pool.

 4. Balance the pool’s pH level